gohugoio/hugo/content/getting-started/directory-structure.md

 Hugo takes a single directory and uses it as the input for creating a complete website.

-## Directory Scaffolding in `new hugo site`
+## New Site Scaffolding

-The top level of a source directory will typically have the following elements:
+Running `hugo new site` from the command line will create a directory structure with the following elements:

 ```bash
 .